jpasholk/graphite/_posts/2018-04-28-getting-started.markdown

 ### Migrating to Gem Version

-If you're migrating a site already using Jekyll-Uikit and haven't customized any of the theme files things upgrading will be easier for you.
+If you're migrating a site already using graphite and haven't customized any of the theme files things upgrading will be easier for you.

 Start by removing the following folders and any files within them: